-We would love to see people who are stoked about MaKey MaKey spreading its big ideas around the world: helping everyone be a maker, catalyzing creative making, repurposing everyday materials, and making creative technology more accessible to everyone.
-One way to do that is for you to make products/projects that are compatible with MaKey MaKey, or that are derivatives (with their own unique flavor) of MaKey MaKey.
+We would love to see people who are stoked about Makey Makey spreading its big ideas around the world: helping everyone be a maker, catalyzing creative making, repurposing everyday materials, and making creative technology more accessible to everyone.
+One way to do that is for you to make products/projects that are compatible with Makey Makey (with their own unique flavor).

 Examples of Compatible Projects/Products:

 A sensor that you plug into the Makey Makey (light sensor, temperature, etc.)

 An adapter for Makey Makey to extend its functionality (e.g. to work with Playstation)

 A big collection of buttons that you can plug into the Makey Makey